zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

     3. For each name server IP in *Parent NS IP* do:

        1. Send *DS Query* to the name server IP.
-       1. If the response has the TC flag set, re-query over TCP and use that response instead.
+       2. If the response has the TC flag set, re-query over TCP and use that response instead.
-       2. If there is no DNS response, then add the name server (IP) to the *Indetermined DS* set.
+       3. If there is no DNS response, then add the name server (IP) to the *Undetermined DS* set.
-       3. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server (IP) to the *Indetermined DS* set.
+       4. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server (IP) to the *Undetermined DS* set.
-       4. Else, if the AA flag is not set in the response, then add the name server (IP) to the *Indetermined DS* set.
+       5. Else, if the AA flag is not set in the response, then add the name server (IP) to the *Undetermined DS* set.
-       5. Else, if there is no DS record with matching owner name in the answer section, then add the name server (IP) to the *No DS Record* set.
+       6. Else, if there is no DS record with matching owner name in the answer section, then add the name server (IP) to the *No DS Record* set.
        7. Else add the name server (IP) to the *Has DS Record* set.

-    4. If the *Indetermined DS* set is non-empty and both the *No DS Record* and *Has DS Record* sets are empty then do:
+    4. If the *Undetermined DS* set is non-empty and both the *No DS Record* and *Has DS Record* sets are empty then do:
-       1. Output *[DS11_INDETERMINED_DS]*.
+       1. Output *[DS11_UNDETERMINED_DS]*.
        2. Exit this test case.

     5. If the *No DS Record* set is non-empty and the *Has DS Record* set is